dvyogesh/Javascript-Interview-questions/README.md

 > Click :star:if you like the project.
 Pull Request are highly appreciated.
 Follow me [@D V Yogesh](https://trymysolution.medium.com/)) for technical updates.

 **Note:** This repository is specific to JavaScript.
-Please check [React Interview Questions & Answers(https://github.com/dvyogesh/react.js-interview-questions) for core javascript questions.
+Please check [React.js Interview Questions & Answers(https://github.com/dvyogesh/react.js-interview-questions) for core React questions.

+**Note:** This repository is specific to JavaScript.
+Please check [Vue.js Interview questions](https://github.com/dvyogesh/Javascript-Interview-questions) for core Vue questions.

 ---